 — We take our content seriously.
 This article was written by a real person at BREL.

 If you’re in the market to buy a home right now, you already know it’s not easy.
 There aren’t a lot of homes listed for sale and the competition is fierce.
-We’ve written a lot of articles about how to win a bidding war and how much to offer, so today we’re going to focus on how to mentally prepare for a bidding war.
+We’ve written a lot of articles about how to win a bidding war and how much to offer, so today, we’re going to focus on how to prepare for a bidding war mentally.

 What’s your BATNA?

-In negotiation-speak, BATNA is the Best Alternative To a Negotiated Agreement.
+In negotiation-speak, BATNA stands for Best Alternative to a Negotiated Agreement.
 What are your other options?
 What’s your Plan B if you don’t win?
 If you know your BATNA, you know when to walk away from a negotiation.

 Things that might affect your BATNA when buying a home: